stampi123/cse15l-lab-reports/Lab-4.md

 ## Lab Report 4
 > # Part 1
-> The list of commands I would press to change the word start to base usig vim:
+> The list of commands I would press to change the word start to base using vim:
 > /start<Enter>cebase<Esc>n.n.n.:wq (n. is for repeating the exact same past commands)
 > ![start](1.PNG)
   /start